p-hoanganh/p-hoanganh.github.io/_news/en-us/announcement_3.md

 related_posts: false
 ---

 :sparkles: Our RCT team ([Univerity of Toulon, France](https://msl.robocup.org/history/2024-qualification-results)) placed **Second** in the qualifying round of the 2024 **Soccer Robot competition** :sparkles:.
-The RoboCup MSL competitions will be hold in Eindhoven, The Netherlands
+It will be held in Eindhoven, The Netherlands.